 Library and Archives Canada also holds some private fonds relating to families.
-Use the Archives Search database and use keywords such as a name and "mg25" (MG 25 collection).
+Use the Collection Search database and use keywords such as a name and "MG25" (MG25 collection).

 Research in archives

-Original records, being unique documents, you will generally have to consult them on premises.
+Original records, being unique documents, will generally have to be consulted on the premises.
 For the most part, you will consult archival records by using microfilmed and scanned or digitized copies.
 Many digitized records are available on the Internet, and more are added every day.
 Use the Internet to see if the records you might need are available online.